 The Stereo Field exists in a sort of general celebration of doing things wrong and the kind of liberation that comes with that territory.
 Most importantly, with the Stereo Field you will be making circuits with your hands that are not generally "supposed" to be made.
 I feel that not knowing is a very important part of the creative process and often yields exciting results.
 I find this especially true for analog synthesizers.
 For Stereo Field my initial idea was to have a small matrix entirely made of touch plates mimicking the idea of the EMS VCS3's matrix, this of course only allowing the instrument's user to patch while their hands were free to touch the matrix, once their hands were removed the patch was gone.
 It's these magical here and gone attributes I am most interested in and for a good number of musicians this makes up a large portion of the magical qualities of modular synthesis.

 With the Stereo Field there are certain sounds which can be loosely recreated.
 However, due to variables inherent in an instrument of this variety; (user interaction, individual skin conductivity, skin contact amounts per finger, skin temperature, analog components, control knob positions, capacitors charging and discharging, incoming audio, number of incoming audio signals, incoming CV, number of possible finger patching combinations)... the magnitude of these variables help create a certainty of uncertainty which is to say you will come across audio moments that will be there and then gone with great consistency.
-You will be in a sort of collaboration with the instrument as sometimes you will be reacting to what it is doing and other times you will be attempting to control and shape what it is doing but most of the times you will be doing both simultaneously.
+You will be in a sort of collaboration with the instrument as sometimes you will be reacting to what it is doing and other times you will be attempting to control and shape what it is doing but most of the time you will be doing both simultaneously.
 You can be certain that letting other people use your Stereo Field will result in sounds you have never heard before.
 They will create sounds your personal constitution doesn't allow for and vice versa.
 This is part of the charm of any instrument and to me this is greatly magnified when it comes to analog synthesis.
 This is part of the reason why I think it's important to record your first interactions with any new instrument as these moments of inexperience and the uninformed patches which come of that are only available once.

 A: The HC-TT is a performance device that brings together a dated form of technology with an even more dated form of control: human hands.
 Influenced by early tape music, DJs, and childhood deconstruction, it's a guarantee that you will never be able to create the same sound twice.
 This is the guarantee of our imperfect human movement, a flaw that enables endless variations of sound possibilities for performance or sampling purposes.

 What you can put into the HC-TT is endless.
-So are tape loops.
 I think of it as a tape-based synthesizer with immediate response so intense that you can nearly feel the texture of sound with your fingertips.
 Its minimalist design can make cassettes feel like memory cards that can contain your own pre-recorded musical or non-musical ideas to be re-performed with the HC-TT.
 Highly suggested tapes (HSTs) include: your favorite pop album, self-help tapes, books on tape, hypnosis recordings, mix-tapes, your least favorite pop album, classical music, sound effects, children's music, adults' music, lectures, sermons, film scores, dusty unmarked tapes, melted car tapes, 4 track tapes and also additional tapes.